metabase/metabase/docs/operations-guide/running-the-metabase-mac-app.md

 ### Installing the Mac Application

-Start off by downloading the [Metabase Mac Application binary](http://www.metabase.com/start/mac.html) if you haven't done so already.
+Start off by downloading the [Metabase Mac Application](http://www.metabase.com/start/mac.html) if you haven't done so already.
 Once the download is complete go ahead and double click the file to open the installer.
 You should see something like this:

 ![macinstaller](images/MacInstaller.png)

-Next simply click and drag the Metabase icon over to the Applications Folder icon.
+Next simply click and drag the Metabase.app icon over to the `Applications` Folder icon on the left.
 That will install Metabase into your main Applications folder.

 ### Launching Metabase

 To launch Metabase open the Mac Finder application and click on Applications on the left.
-Then scroll down your applications list until you see Metabase.app and double click on it.
+Then scroll down your applications list until you see Metabase.app and double click it.

-The Metabase application should now have opened and you should see the loading screen in the application window.
+The Metabase application should now have opened and you should see the loading screen in the application window with a spinner going.

 ![macloading](images/MacLoading.png)